 Credit unions are no strangers to changing employment patterns in their market areas.
 Many were originally chartered with employer based FOM’s.
 The deregulation of the early 1980’s allowed both state and federal charters to diversify their member base and seek other growth options.

-The banks that were most resilient during these employment transitions in these MSA’s focused more on first mortgage lending and less on commercial.
+The banks that were most resilient during these employment transitions focused more on first mortgage lending and less on commercial.
 Credit unions are almost exclusively consumer and real estate focused lenders.
 Even when an industry or local employer closes, the members tend to stay local.
 And need their credit union more than ever.

-The study shows that the external context matters in overall performance.
+The study shows the external context matters in overall performance.
 It shows the obvious–that slower economic growth tends to correlate with lower financial performance.
 It also reinforces the critical and crucial role locally-focused financial firms have in these community transitions.

 There is a cyclical pattern in much economic change.
 A high growth area becomes crowded, expensive, and loses appeal versus communities with lower home prices and more stable institutions.
 The role of credit unions as local economic actors is vital in both communities.